swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

 /// The BinaryFloatingPoint protocol refines these requirements, adds some
 /// additional operations that only make sense for a fixed radix, and also
-/// provides default implementations of some of the FloatingPoint APIs. public protocol FloatingPoint: Comparable, IntegerLiteralConvertible {
+/// provides default implementations of some of the FloatingPoint APIs. public protocol FloatingPoint: Comparable, IntegerLiteralConvertible, SignedNumber {

-  /// An unsigned integer type that can represent the significand of any value.
+  /// An integer type that can represent any written exponent. associatedtype Exponent: SignedInteger
-  ///
-  /// The significand (http://en.wikipedia.org/wiki/Significand) is frequently
-  /// also called the "mantissa", but this terminology is slightly incorrect
-  /// (see the "Use of 'mantissa'" section on the linked Wikipedia page for
-  /// more details).
-"Significand" is the preferred terminology in IEEE 754. associatedtype RawSignificand: UnsignedInteger

   /// Initialize to zero
   init()

-  /// Initialize from signBit, exponent, and significand.
+  /// Initialize from sign, exponent, and significand.
   ///
   /// The result is:
   ///
   /// ~~~
-  /// (signBit ? -1 : 1) * significand * radix**exponent
+  /// (sign == .Minus ? -1 : 1) * significand * radix**exponent
   /// ~~~
   ///
   /// (where `**` is exponentiation) computed as if by a single correctly-